afonsus1997/SEC-Classes/README.md

 ## Lesson 6 - 07/10
 * Parameterized verilog adder
 * Specification document based on picoversat
-  * best, given the time
+  * best i could do, given the time

+## Lesson 7 - 10/10
+* Verilog implementation of a 4 bit adder with full adders